renspringlea/ryba.ren/books.md

 > Verdict: B, maybe B+.
 Good fun.
 Excellent writing.
 The relationship dynamic is a bit difficult to understand / zero to sixty.
 More smut than I expected.
 The vegan content is fun!
 The lobster analogy was quite regrettable.
 "I'm a 27-year old woman but his tone alone makes me feel like a kid."
 "The things I want are smaller than that."

 ## Politics and history
+- Cicero: Letters to Atticus (tr.
+Eric Otto Winstedt)
+> This is nuts - a front-row seat to the end of the Roman Republic, crazy!
+Actually quite touching and sympathetic to have this insight into Cicero's day-to-day life and thoughts and world.
+> I enjoy the insights into electoral politics: "Candidates are plagued with all sorts of unfairness nowadays."
+> You can really feel his despair about the state of the country.
+> Letter 13 (1.1.13) mentions a "man in woman's clothes".
+> "What will history be thinking of me 600 years hence?"
+(1.2.5)
+> "I am sick of life.
+The whole world is so thoroughly out of joint."
+(1.2.24) "I can't write anymore.
+I am so downhearted and wretched."
+(1.3.2) "My life is one long misery and I am crushed with the weight of my sorrows."
+(1.3.5) And he hints that Atticus advised him against suicide!
+"What is there for me to live for?"
+(1.3.6) Not being able to sleep (2.8.1).
+After Tullia dies it gets real, using writing a book to keep his grief in check (3.12.14).
+"In the morning I hide myself in a dense and wild wood and I don't come out until evening ... my only discourse is with books, though tears interrupt it" (3.12.15).
+Preparing shrine/memorial arrangements.
+Really touching.
+I wish his book on grief had not been lost!
 - Florence Nightingale at First Hand: Vision, Power, Legacy (Lynn McDonald)
 > An amazing book.
 A+ for Nightingale's life (a bona fide gem of humanity), and even A/A+ for the book itself (it's crystal clear that this is written by the world's foremost expert, and I love how it's rigorously and almost entirely based on primary sources - cuts through the overabundant noise).
 > A statistician, researcher, lobbyist, and a skilled liberal/social reform political activist (often from her own sick room), and also deeply religious (an experience of being called to service by God; accountable "we serve not a committee but the Lord"; "a blessed life when we can live it for others"; saw the face of God in the poor, sick, and imprisoned; "how I wish God was king or at least the Prince of Wales"!) - amazing!